tom-clik/coldsoup/README.md

 2. Call static methods as required.

-3. Return type from `parse()` or `createNode()` is a [Jsoup Node](https://jsoup.org/apidocs/org/jsoup/nodes/Node.html).
+3. Return type from `parse()` is a [Jsoup Document](https://jsoup.org/apidocs/org/jsoup/nodes/Document.html).

 These can be searched with `select(selector)` where selector is a JQuery-like selector.
 The return value is sufficiently like a CF array to be used as one.
-For further info, see the JSoup documentation.
+Each element is a Jsoup Node](https://jsoup.org/apidocs/org/jsoup/nodes/Node.html).

 ## Examples